tomomilove/tomomilove.github.io/reviews.md

 Plot also takes a bit of a backseat here.
 The plot that's there is fairly straightforward, but it works well enough to add some emotional punch to the music.
 You understand what the various songs mean to the characters, and this is what makes the emotional moments of the film hit.
 Again, the music takes priority.

 The main conflict in the plot involves the characters making a choice between following their dreams or chasing love.
 Curiously, the film seems to avoid passing judgment on its characters.
 The end of the film gives you a brief glimpse into the world they chose and also a brief glimpse into the hypothetical world they didn't choose, but it doesn't seem to suggest that either is better.
 How do the characters feel about their choices?
 Do they want to say anything else to each other, or are they fine leaving things?
-It leaves you wanting to know more, but but it also gives you something to think about and debate over after the film is over, and that's always a good thing.
+It leaves you wanting to know more, but it also gives you something to think about and debate over after the film is over, and that's always a good thing.

 Conclusion: Fun, stylish, and musical.
 I rate it 5/5.